Constant Modulus Waveforms for IoT-Centric Integrated Sensing and Communications: Introduction

 \subsection{Contributions}

 The contributions of this work are outlined as the following. \begin{itemize} \item We provide a comprehensive discussion on the benefits of using low PAPR waveforms.
-We also introduce key performance measures for both radar and communications. \item We introduce multiple constant modulus frequency and/or phase-modulated waveforms.
-General discussions on the performance of these waveforms are also conducted. \item We provide extensive numerical examples to perform a thorough comparison among the constant modulus waveforms based on the introduced performance metrics. \end{itemize}
+We also introduce key performance measures for both radar and communications. \item We introduce multiple constant modulus frequency and/or phase signalling schemes.
+General discussions on the performance of these waveforms are also conducted. \item We provide extensive numerical examples to perform a thorough comparison among the constant modulus schemes based on the introduced performance metrics.
+Recommendations for linking particular IoT scenarios with those signalling schemes are also provided. \end{itemize}

+Note that though we use the phrase \emph{waveform design} throughout this paper, the major focus is a sub-topic of ISAC waveform design, i.e., the design of ISAC signalling or modulation schemes.
+More specifically, we focus on constant modulus ISAC signallings in the time-frequency domain.
+Therefore, existing works on other sub-topics, such as \cite{Li25} for signal processing, will not be discussed in this paper.